getgrav/grav-learn/user/pages/02.content/02.headers/docs.md

     tag: [sample, demo, grav]
 ```

-A very useful header variable, `taxonomy` let's you assign values to **taxonomy** you defined as valid types in the [Site Configuration](../basics/site-configuration) file.
+A very useful header variable, `taxonomy` lets you assign values to **taxonomy** you defined as valid types in the [Site Configuration](../basics/site-configuration) file.
 If the taxonomy is not defined in that file, it will be ignored.
 In this example, the page is defined as being in the `blog` category, and has the tags: `sample`, `demo`, and `grav`.
 These taxonomies can be used to find these pages from other pages, plugins and even themes.
 The [Taxonomy](taxonomy) chapter will cover this concept in more detail.

 ### Date